Key takeaways

 4. Look for down payment assistance programs

 Down payment assistance could be an option if you’re struggling to save, especially if you’re a first-time buyer.
 This assistance can come in various forms, from deferred or forgivable loans to down payment grants.
 Each program has different eligibility requirements, usually based on income and location.
-Start your search with your area’s local or state housing authority to see if you qualify for help.
+Start your search with your area’s local or state housing authority to see if you qualify.

 In addition, some mortgage lenders offer programs that match a specific amount of your savings.
 Those matched funds can then be applied to the down payment or closing costs.
 You might also be able to get matching as part of an IDA, which stands for Individual Development Account.
 These are often available via non-profit or government-backed assistance.